Spontaign/serverless-cms/amplify-vue-admin-module/README.md

 amplify add api
 ```

-Here are the settings to enter for api -- **be sure to name the API "AdminModule**:
+Here are the settings to enter for api -- **be sure to name the API "AdminModule"**:

 ![Serverless Content Management System Architecture](https://spontaign-public.s3-us-west-2.amazonaws.com/serverless-cms/AMP-add-api.png)